Scandit/data-capture-documentation/docs/sdks/react-native/label-capture/get-started.md

 <LabelCaptureModuleOverview/>

-## Create a Data Capture Context
+## Initialize the Data Capture Context

 import DataCaptureContextReactNative from '../../../partials/get-started/_create-data-capture-context-react-native.mdx';

 <DataCaptureContextReactNative/>

-## Configure the Label Capture Mode
+## Initialize the Label Capture Mode

 The main entry point for the Label Capture Mode is the [LabelCapture](https://docs.scandit.com/data-capture-sdk/react-native/label-capture/api/label-capture.html#class-scandit.datacapture.label.LabelCapture) object.
 It is configured through [LabelCaptureSettings](https://docs.scandit.com/data-capture-sdk/react-native/label-capture/api/label-capture-settings.html#class-scandit.datacapture.label.LabelCaptureSettings) and allows you to register one or more [listeners](https://docs.scandit.com/data-capture-sdk/react-native/label-capture/api/label-capture-listener.html#interface-scandit.datacapture.label.ILabelCaptureListener) that get informed whenever a new frame has been processed.